World of A Song of Ice and Fire: Basilisk Isles

 East of Naath, the Basilisk Isles have been a festering sore of the Summer Sea, and a safe haven for pirates, slavers, sellswords, and outlaws.
 Ruins have been found on the Isle of Tears, the Isle of Toads, and Ax Island.
 The Isle of Tears is the largest island, with steep valleys and black bogs.
-It was conquered by the Ghiscari and it was called Gorgai for two centuries, until the dragonlords of Valyria captured it and renamed it Gorgossos.
+It was conquered by the Ghiscari and called Gorgai for two centuries, until the dragonlords of Valyria captured it and renamed it Gorgossos.
 It was used as a prison by the Freehold, a place where they sent their most despicable criminals.

 Naath

 Naath, also known as the Isle of Butterflies, is an island off the north-west coast of Sothoryos that lies west of the Basilisk Isles.
 The Naathi people have dark skin and golden eyes.
 They practice extreme pacifism, making music instead of war and refusing to eat meat, only fruit.
 This makes them especially vulnerable to slavers from Essos.
+Foreigners to the island must limit their time on the island, as the air of the island carries a deadly disease known as the Butterfly Fever, which makes any permanent settlement impossible.
+The Naathi are immune to this disease.
 Daenerys' interpreter Missandei is from Naath.